-When a business or an individual operating a business becomes unable to service debts or pay creditors, entering the Chapter 11 bankruptcy process may be an option.
+When a business or an individual operating a business becomes unable to service debts or pay creditors, entering the Chapter 11 business bankruptcy process may be an option.

 If your business has hit a rough patch, you may be wondering, “should I file Chapter 11?”
 Chapter 11 can be a legally complex, time-consuming process for even the smallest business.
-At Loan Lawyers, we have more than 100 years of combined experience helping South Florida businesses and business owners with debt issues, including handling Chapter 11 bankruptcy and other multifaceted solutions on the path to your financial stability and profitability.
+At Loan Lawyers, we have more than 100 years of combined experience helping South Florida businesses and business owners with debt issues, including handling business bankruptcies, Chapter 11 bankruptcy, and other multifaceted solutions on the path to your financial stability and profitability.

 Chapter 11 Bankruptcy Process

 The Chapter 11 bankruptcy process is an option when a business is unable to service its debt load.
 The business can file a petition for a Florida Chapter 11 bankruptcy (a voluntary bankruptcy), or the creditors can file a petition on the debtor’s behalf (an involuntary bankruptcy).